maisappreis/dental-clinic-web-system/README.md

-# Desktop Application for a Dental Clinic
+# Web Application for a Dental Clinic

 This web application was developed to manage a dental clinic.